 - A process to notify the Department within 10 days of any important changes.

 These questions are taken directly from the Application and are numbered the same way as they appear in the Application.
-Once you have completed answering these questions, you may fax them to your case management Division.
-Please note that the information you provide in response to these questions will be entered into our database and will come out on the Application.
-This will keep you from having to answer the questions more than once.
+Once you have completed answering these questions, you may email or fax them to your School Participation Division.
+(Please note that the information you provide in response to these questions will be entered into our database and will appear on the Application.
+This will keep you from having to answer the questions more than once.)
 We will then provide you with an OPEID number that will give you access to the electronic application so you can complete the rest of the Application via the Internet.

 Click here to access the questions.

 If you have any questions regarding initial eligibility, please contact the School Participation Division that serves your state.
 Click here to access the

 School Participation Divisions' phone and fax numbers.